damominer/damominer/Readme.md

     --api-port          Default not set.range from (1~65535)
                         listen on this port
-    --api-password      Default not set.you can set the password to protect your interaction -I,--intensity      Dual ming mode ,ETH hashrate will faster and slave coin hashrate will slower with the smaller intensity range from (0~8).default 4
+    --api-password      Default not set.you can set the password to protect your interaction -I,--intensity      Dual mining mode ,ETH hashrate will faster and slave coin hashrate will slower with the smaller intensity range from (0~8).default 4

 ## Requirements